 AeroPress

-The World Barista Championship
+Inside the World Barista Championship

 The World Barista Championship is the most competitive barista event in the world.
-Competitors prepare four espresso drinks, four milk drinks, and four signature drinks in 15 minutes — scored on technical skill, taste, creativity, and cleanliness.
-Representing a country at this level requires not just technique but a genuine understanding of coffee as an agricultural and cultural product.
+Competitors prepare four espresso drinks, four milk drinks, and four signature drinks.
+All of it happens within fifteen minutes.
+Representing a country at this level takes more than technique.
+It takes real understanding of coffee as an agricultural and cultural product, built long before the competition itself.

 What Tree-to-Cup Actually Means